-- The U.S. Court of Appeals for the 2nd Circuit affirmed a summary judgment victory in an advertising injury and personal injury coverage case in which the insured sought in excess of $13 million for its share of a settlement and assigned defense costs of an underlying copyright infringement complaint.
+- US Court of Appeals for the 2nd Circuit affirmed a summary judgment victory in an advertising injury and personal injury coverage case in which the insured sought in excess of $13 million for its share of a settlement and assigned defense costs of an underlying copyright infringement complaint.

-- The California Supreme Court rejected the petition for review in a commercial easement dispute over property in Los Angeles once owned by silent film star Gloria Swanson.
+- California Supreme Court rejected the petition for review in a commercial easement dispute over property in Los Angeles once owned by a silent film star.

-- The U.S. Court of Appeals for the 7th Circuit ruled in our favor that the district court committed a clear error when it reformed a policy to include a contaminated parcel as an insured property.
+- US Court of Appeals for the 7th Circuit ruled in our client’s favor that the district court committed a clear error when it reformed a policy to include a contaminated parcel as an insured property.

-- The Illinois Appellate Court affirmed the trial court's dismissal of a complaint brought by a condominium association against the City of Chicago, a developer and the garage association related to proposed new construction on the condominium association's property.
-In an issue of first impression in Illinois, we successfully argued that the condominium association lacked standing to bring the lawsuit because its bylaws required two-thirds of its members to approve the lawsuit prior to filing.
+- Illinois Appellate Court affirmed the trial court’s dismissal of a complaint brought by a condominium association against the City of Chicago, a developer and the garage association related to the proposed new construction on the condominium association’s property in an issue of first impression in Illinois.

-- The Illinois Appellate Court affirmed the trial court's dismissal of a complaint brought against a workers' compensation third-party administrator alleging intentional infliction of emotional distress and bodily injuries stemming from a claim handler's decision to discontinue payment for at-home nurse care.
-The appellate court affirmed that the civil suit was barred by the exclusive remedies available in the workers' compensation system.
-This was an important win for the industry.
-Had this claim been allowed to go forward, it could have opened the courthouse doors to claimants who disagree with a benefits decision.
+- Illinois Appellate Court affirmed the trial court’s dismissal of a complaint brought against a workers’ compensation third-party administrator alleging intentional infliction of emotional distress and bodily injuries stemming from a claim handler’s decision to discontinue payment for at-home nursing care.